gansel51/appear-online/README.md

 ### GitHub

-Installation is available via GitHub releases or by cloning the project using the command `git clone https://github.com/gansel51/appear-online.git`.
+Installation is available 2 ways via GitHub releases or by cloning the project using the command `git clone https://github.com/gansel51/appear-online.git`.

 ## Supported Operating Systems